 Add salt, mix well and close the lid of the pressure cooker.
 Make sure you follow all directions mentioned in the pressure cooker manual when you cook in pressure cooker, including the use of safety valve.
 These guidelines are very important for safety while you cook in pressure cooker.

-Cook the peas in pressure cooker for about 10 to 12 minutes or about 3 whistles.
+Cook the peas in pressure cooker for about 10 minutes after the steam comes or about 3 whistles.

 Once the pressure cooker is cooled enough, open the lid and see if the peas is cooked enough and is soft.